scra88le/Final_project/docs/03-results.md

 ## Information Theory (IT) covariates

 GAMs for breeding wader abundance response across the five different species were generated from 2002–10 and 2011-19.
-They included 5 IT predictor variables (covariates), and the model parameters for all species across the two response periods can be seen in Table \@ref(tab:tableGamParamsIT).
-A third model was generated by taking the abundance response from the first two models to generate the ratio of population change between the two response periods.
+They included five IT covariates, and the model parameters for all species across the two response periods can be seen in Appendix \@ref(gam-it-resp-params).
+A third model was generated by taking the abundance response from the first two models to generate the ratio of population change between the two response periods, the model parameters for this model can be seen in Appendix \@ref{#gam-it-pop-chg-params}.

 ### Histograms of Information theory covariates